Data is today’s oil because its value is immeasurable. It can help you answer questions related to the state of your business.

 Google Sheets is a spreadsheet application you can use to organize, store, and visualize data using its charts and graphs.

 Yes, there are charts you can use in Google Sheets to create data reporting dashboards.
-But this tool lacks additional formatting capabilities to help you create an easy-to-understand data dashboard.
+However, this tool lacks additional formatting capabilities to help you create an easy-to-understand data dashboard.

 Besides, it lacks additional charts, such as Sankey Diagrams, that take your financial analysis to the next level.